Who are the Archaeologists?

 - Earle Havens

-Earle is the Nancy H. Hall Curator of Rare Books and Manuscripts at the Sheridan Libraries, and Visiting Associate Professor in the Alexander Grass Humanities Institute of Johns Hopkins University.
+Earle is the Nancy H. Hall Curator of Rare Books and Manuscripts, and Director of the Virginia Fox Stern Center for the History of the Book in the Renaissance, at Johns Hopkins University.
 He is responsible for all aspects of the conception, development, and implementation of the Archaeology of Reading project.
-His general research interest focuses on the histories of books, reading, and information culture in early modern Europe.
-His other book projects include a co-edited volume (with Walter Stephens, JHU) on Literary Forgery in Early Modern Europe and a monograph on Printing, Book Smuggling, and Scribal Culture in the Elizabethan Catholic Underground.
+His scholarly research focuses on the history of books and reading in early modern Europe.
+His recent book projects include (with Walter Stephens), Literary Forgery in Early Modern Europe, 1450-1800 (2018); and (with Mark Rankin), The Elizabethan Catholic Underground (forthcoming).

 - Sayeed Choudhury